QUESTIONS

 16. How is feminism viewed by a new puritan?

-To a great extent feminism is a response to
+To a great extent feminism is a response to male

-male irresponsibility.
+irresponsibility.
 Many men in our society have been allowed to abuse their

 wives with impunity, or to abandon them to destitution.
 To that extent,

 feminism is an understandable but mistaken response.
-Civil government should punish abusers and should criminalize
+Civil government should punish abusers and

-adultery.
-And it should protect women
+should criminalize adultery.
+And it

-own.
-Not only should abusers and
+fault of their own.
+Not only should

-adulterers like former President Clinton and California Governor
+abusers and adulterers like former President Clinton and California Governor

 Schwarzenegger be refused civil office,